-Inoculation loop 1 µl, white, 10 sterile pieces packed in the bag
+Inoculation loop 1 µl, made of PS, white, sterile, 10 pcs./peel pack

-Inoculation loop 1 µl, white, 48 sterile pieces packed in the bag
+Inoculation loop 1 µl, made of PS, white, sterile, 48 pcs./peel pack

-Inoculation loop 10 µl, blue, 10 sterile pieces packed in the bag
+Inoculation loop 10 µl, made of PS, blue, sterile, 10 pcs./peel pack

-Inoculation loop 10 µl, blue, 48 sterile pieces packed in the bag
+Inoculation loop 10 µl, made of PS, blue, sterile, 48 pcs./peel pack

 DishRack 50 made of PC, neutral, Petri dish transport system for up to 52 Petri dishes 92 mm Ø, height: 240 mm, with elastic silicone strips including paper strips with writing space, 1 pc./case

 Swabs without medium are often used to swab intact skin and natural orifices in the body which are examined rapidly (within one hour).
-We offer three versions: swabs made of wood, plastic and aluminium.
+We offer two versions: swabs made of plastic and aluminium.

 80.1361 – e.g. throat, vagina, wounds and skin